 - Have you got references we can follow up from previous clients?

 - How long will I need to wait for the quote to arrive?

 - When will you be able to complete the job?

 - Will I need to dispose of the old kitchen cabinet doors?

 - Do you need a deposit before you start?

 - How do I pay you once the work is completed to my satisfaction?

 - Once your quote arrives you need to check that it mentions all of the items you would expect.
-Make sure it has a breakdown of the work involved, the price of any materials you will need to pay for and what the labour costs are.
+Make sure it has a breakdown of the work involved.
+Is the price of any materials you will need to pay for broken out from the labour costs?
 Does it include VAT?
 It is true that a simple job like fitting kitchen doors won't need much detail, but this rule is good for any quote you might receive.

 Be ready to supply tea and biscuits.
 It isn't a requirement, but it keeps the relationship between you and your tradesman on a good footing.
 A reliable tradesman who is good at his work is hard to come by, so keeping them happy is important.